 The app does offer some advanced features that make up for the lackluster control setup.
 FreeFlight limits the drone’s altitude and speed and even allows the pilot to flip the drone with the press of a button (only when 30% or more power is remaining).

 The drone can be coupled with the Nvidia Shield (a portable gaming device) to control flight with the Shield’s physical control sticks.
-The Nvidia Shield, however, costs $500 and is probably not worth the investment on a drone of this class (for most enthusiasts).
+The Nvidia Shield is probably not worth the investment on a drone of this class (for most enthusiasts).

-At the time of this writing, there are also some third party batteries available that increase flight times to nearly 20 minutes.
+At the time of this writing, there are also some third-party batteries available that increase flight times to nearly 20 minutes.
 The AR.Drone only comes with a single battery.
-An additional 1,000mAh battery costs about $50 (For the latest prices and discounts, check here) but is a necessity for pilots requiring more than about 10 minutes of flight time at a time.
+An additional 1,000mAh battery (check here for the cost) is a necessity for pilots requiring more than about 10 minutes of flight time at a time.

 The range of the AR.Drone 2.0 Elite Edition is a limiting factor when compared to other drones in this price range.
 According to official specs, the drone only has a range of approximately 50 meters.